spec-first/connexion/docs/middleware.rst

 .. csv-table::
     :widths: 30, 70

+    **ServerErrorMiddleware**, "Returns server errors for any exceptions not caught by the ExceptionMiddleware"
     **ExceptionMiddleware**, Handles exceptions raised by the middleware stack or application **SwaggerUIMiddleware**, Adds a Swagger UI to your application **RoutingMiddleware**, "Routes incoming requests to the right operation defined in the